15 Best Healthy Foods To Eat At Night, Recommended By Ayurveda

 Foods That Increase Kapha Dosha

 There are a few foods you must avoid eating at night since they create an imbalance in the kapha dosha.
-Junk food, oily food, nonvegetarian items, frozen food, heavy-to-digest food, curd, or ice cream are a few things that you must avoid eating during night time.
-Even if you eat them, try to have them in less or limited quantities.
+Junk food, oily food, certain non-vegetarian items, frozen food, heavy-to-digest food, curd, or ice cream are a few things that you must avoid eating during night time.
+Nighttime eating and nutrient absorption gets adversely affected.
+So, even if you eat them, try to have them in less or limited quantities.
 Eating more of them during the night may create an imbalance in the body and lead to complications like:

 - Weight gain